genomehubs/busco-docker/README.md

 ## BUSCO docker container

-Repeatmasker docker container built from with modifications to make it easier to use as a GenomeHubs container by running as UID 1000, separating input and output directories and renaming output files.
+BUSCO docker container built from [hub.docker.com/r/vera/busco](https://hub.docker.com/r/vera/busco/) with modifications to make it easier to use as a GenomeHubs container by running as UID 1000, separating input and output directories and renaming output files.